 If you need to go to therapy, then do it.
-It is not easy, but don’t feel like you have to give your whole life story the first time you meet your therapist.
+It is not easy, but don’t feel you have to give your whole life story the first time you meet your therapist.
 If you don’t like them, find someone else.
-Get to know them, make sure they are a good fit.
+Get to know them, and make sure they are a good fit.

 You Are Not Your Trauma

 Do not lose hope.
 Even when you think there is no hope, there is always a sliver.
 Know that you are not your trauma.
 Know that you are not your past.
 No matter what you have done, know that you are loved.
-If you think no one else loves you, come talk to me.
+If you think no one else loves you, talk to me.
 If I am the only one, then so be it.
 You have someone that loves you.
 Your life is too precious to be taken so soon.
-You have a purpose in this world, you just may not have found it yet.
+You have a purpose in this world.
+You just may not have found it yet.
 Don’t lose hope.